will093/will093.github.io/_posts/2018-11-21-your-filename.md

 });
 ```

 Note that the above is a very trivial example and is only suitable for the circumstance where none of the cached files ever get updated.
+Depending on our use case, we will want to use different caching strategies.

+## Caching strategies

 It is really up to you as a developer to decide on the caching strategy that you wish to use when a request is made — https://serviceworke.rs has many good examples of caching strategies.

+// TODO